TOAST-DOCS/Compute-Instance/en/console-guide.md

 ### Image

-Select an image with the operating system you need: select either from public images of TOAST, user images, or shared images.
+Select an image with the operating system you need: select either from public images of NHN Cloud, user images, or shared images.

 Instance flavors vary depending on the image you choose, so it is recommended to choose an image first before creating an instance.